Energy

 “This was another check-the-box process,” said Mike Marchetti, another commercial fisher.
 “Just like all the other ones.
 We were all very frustrated in our volunteer efforts, what the outcomes were, and we left quite disappointed and disgusted.”

 Compensation funds and trusts are typically used to insure commercial fisheries against possible losses due to disruption of their fishing grounds due to offshore wind construction.
-The fund proposed by SouthCoast Wind and approved on Tuesday would provide $754,906 in 2024 dollars available in a trust, with a cap of $884,014 (due to any future inflation).
+The fund proposed by SouthCoast Wind and approved Tuesday would provide $754,906 in 2024 dollars available in a trust, with a cap of $884,014 (due to any future inflation).

 Council members expressed concern over the lack of specifics in the viability trust fund.
 W. Michael Sullivan, one of the council’s newest members, expressed concern over leaving the viability fund without a way to control administration costs.